vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==
-[ Add function ][ Dynamic Text (Pro) ] Disable link on edit screen.

 [ Add function ][ Dynamic Text (Pro) ] When you set a link URL in the custom field display, you can now specify the link text.
+[ Specification change ][ Dynamic Text (Pro) ] Disable link on edit screen.

 = 1.99.0 =
 [ Add function ][ Dynamic Text (Pro) ] Add "Post Slug" as a display element [ Add function ][ Column / Cover ] Added noreferrer, nofollow, and link description options to the link feature.
-[ Specific Change ][ Some Block ] Change the editor component from Button Group to Toggle Group Control.
+[ Specification change ][ Some Block ] Change the editor component from Button Group to Toggle Group Control.
 [ Bug Fix ][ Blog Card (Pro) ] Fix PHP 8.x warning caused by missing 'clearCache' key.
 [ Bug Fix ][ Flow ] Fixed image overflow on the frontend and arrow misalignment in the editor.
 [ Bug Fix ][ Core Group ] Fixed blank editor issue when layout is undefined or invalid in some themes.